 You should arrive at Heathrow airport to take your overnight direct flight to Hanoi on Vietnam Airlines.

-After our morning arrival, we transfer to the five–star Melia Hotel, for three nights on bed and breakfast.
-This is a fabulous hotel with three restaurants, lovely pool, fitness centre and all the facilities you would expect from a major international property.
-We have a wonderful introduction to Hanoi on our trip into the city’s old town by cycle rickshaws with time for some lunch before returning to our hotel.
+After our morning arrival, we check in to our hotel before we have a wonderful introduction to Hanoi on our trip into the city’s old town by cycle rickshaws with time for some lunch before returning to our hotel.
 The rest of the day is at leisure.
+(B)

 Today we explore Hanoi, past and present.
 The French created this gorgeous colonial city of tree lined avenues, belle epoque villas, grand public buildings and an Opera house, all built around more than a dozen enchanting lakes.
 This graceful scene blends beautifully with its old quarter, a tangle of narrow streets, the commercial heart of the city for hundreds of years and now full of tiny shops, pagodas and the ever-present populace astride their bicycles and mopeds.